Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Putting all of the pieces together: extended lattice states

 A hole is on the stripe will delocalize by the hybridization of the upper and lower leg.
 If we place a hole on the upper leg, the hole will almost immediately jump to the lower leg and vice verse.
 In numerical calculations, we will therefore find the linear superposition of a hole and the electron depicted in Fig. (\ref{DmRg}).

-White and Scalapino employed the DMRG technique on the $t$-$J$ model \cite{WS}.
+White and Scalapino first employed the DMRG technique on the $t$-$J$ model \cite{WS}.
 Fig. (\ref{figure: White and Scalapino DMRG calculation result}) shows one of their well known results.
 We see that the bond centered stripes are very narrow.
 They look like a ferromagnetic seam in an antiferromagnet.
-The same result can be obtained in mean-field theory \cite{Marcot} as shown in Fig. (\ref{4kf density wave picture}).
+The same result can be obtained in mean-field theory \cite{Marcot}.

-The DMRG calculations of White and Scalapino vividly show how spin and charge nestle.
-White and Scalapino place much emphasis on the fact that again the holes are on next-nearest neighbor sites.
+The DMRG calculations of White and Scalapino and those of others since vividly suggested how spin and charge may nestle.
+Much emphasis was placed on the fact that the holes are on next-nearest neighbor sites.
 On the opposite diagonal, the spins (which are on the same sublattice) have a very strong antiferromagnetic bonding.
 In effect, the bound pair is creating a flip in the antiferromagnetic lattice.
 This might also explain why in the exact calculations and the Monte-Carlo results the binding energy would decrease as a function of the lattice size.
 Basically, the hole-pair is creating an antiphase boundary, whose energy is increasing as a function of lattice size.
-That this is indeed a good representation of stripes follows from DMRG calculations by White and Scalapino.
-The reader is urged to focus on the central part of their picture- the spin and charge texture towards the boundaries are more contorted by the open boundary conditions employed.
-We will assume that Fig. (\ref{4kf density wave picture}) is a useful real-space representation of quarter-filled stripes.
+That this is indeed a good representation of stripes follows from DMRG calculations by White and Scalapino and other computations.

+The reader is urged to focus on the central part of Fig. (\ref{figure: White and Scalapino DMRG calculation result}).
+(Here, the spin and charge texture towards the boundaries are more contorted by the open boundary conditions employed.)
 We claim that the reason that the mean-field \cite{Marcot} and the DMRG calculation are so similar has to do with the fact that the antiferromagnet is very strongly ordered.
-The stripes are so narrow because of {\em dynamical confinement}.
+The stripes are so narrow because of {\it kinetic driven attraction} or {\em dynamical confinement}.
+Although we focused on bond-centered stripes, similar considerations rationalize other stripe geometries.